named-data/StateVectorSync/Specification.md

 **Steady State**

-- When entering _Steady State_, reset the Sync Interest timer to `PeriodicTimeout`
+- When entering _Steady State_, reset the Sync Interest timer to `PeriodicTimeout`.

 - Incoming Sync Interest is up-to-date or newer.
   1. If the incoming state vector is newer, update the local state vector. \